This is the final post of Red Flags.

 His question made me angry and scared, just like his note did.
 He wanted to know so much, and had no right to ask.
 He hinted at things, like me with boys, and hid them in the disguise of caring about me.

 Though I was angry at all that he wanted to know about me, I didn't want to sound scared.
 Keeping my voice steady, I told him, "There weren't any guys.
-Those are my brother--I have two brothers.
+Those are my brothers -- I have two brothers.
 My mother always has me with my brothers."

 "I saw you with those two guys and I thought, she wouldn't be like that.
 With two guys.
 You're a good girl, aren't you?"